sahild91/NexusDB/README.md

 For more detailed information, please refer to the `docs/` directory or visit our online documentation.

 ## Contributing
 We welcome contributions to NexusDB!
-Please see our Contributing Guide for more details on how to get started.
+Please see our Contributing Guide[CONTRIBUTING.md] for more details on how to get started.

 ## License
 NexusDB is licensed under the GNU General Public License v3.0.
 See the `LICENSE` file in the project root for the full license text.